 Something was off.

 The monkey was taken out of jurisdiction to a private shelter in the Village of Romeo, which is governed by Macomb County Animal Control.
 I dug into the local ordinances to figure this out.
 The family informed me that the private shelter was neglecting the needs of the monkey, and I saw exactly what they did.
 I expressed concern and noted to Macomb County Animal Control that they should remedy this situation and allow the family to rehome their own monkey, despite my doubts, the Chief himself stepped in.
-I was shocked.
-He actually made this his problem.

 In this moment, I knew I was right.